What we still don't know about the foldable Motorola Razr

 Motorola's Razr is the third major foldable phone on the market, after the Samsung Galaxy Fold and Huawei Mate X, which currently only sells in China.
 The Razr is also the first design of its kind, a tall, narrow vertically flipping device rather than a tablet replacement that opens up like a book.
 Motorola's success or stumbles with the Razr could help set the direction of foldable phones to come -- maybe even Samsung's future foldable clamshell, which the company teased at a developer conference last month.

 We know a lot about the foldable Razr phone.
-How much it costs (a princely $1,500).
+How much it costs (a princely $1,500) and when it goes on sale (Jan.
+9).
 How its specs stack up against the Samsung Galaxy Fold's and why Motorola wanted to make this foldable flip Razr in the first place.
 But there are some things we don't know, all of which will be critical to the phone's success.
 And since preorders in the US don't begin until Dec.
 26, it will be a while before we find out.

 How durable the foldable screen really is